-We offer customized tours for groups.
-Maybe your senior center, walking club or other social organization or group is interested in a short talk or slide show.
-An addition could be a visit to the Museum of Local History or The Rancho Higuera Historical Park, or perhaps a walking tour of one of the original towns in the Tri-City Area.
-Contact the Museum Tour Coordinator for more details.
+We also offer customized tours for groups.
+Your senior center, walking club or other social organization or group may be interested in a talk or slideshow.
+An addition to this could be a visit to the Museum of Local History or Rancho Higuera Historical Park.
+Perhaps you are interested in a walking tour of one of the original towns in the Tri-City Area.
+Contact the museum for details…

-We offer walking tours for the downtown areas of the original eight towns of Washington Township.
-Keep posted on our Calender to find out when the next tour is offered.
+We offer walking tours of the downtown areas of the original eight towns of Washington Township.
+Keep an eye on our calendar, newsletter, Facebook and the Tri-City Voice to find out when the next tour will be offered.
+We typically have a walking tour once per month during the spring and summer months.

 - Alvarado Walking Tour (Timothy Swenson)